TomoGuide/TomoGuide.github.io/docs/03-tutorial/04-template-matching/index.md

 > Some numbers: ~40 min per subvolume (tomogram is split in 4) so 2.5 to 3h per tomo with 7° angular sampling at bin4 on rtx4090 node (we could have ask for more resources of course).
 1.5h when you use the same parameters but a 10° (testing 15000 angles) angular sampling instead of 7° (testing 50000 angles).
 Random-phase correction will basically double the computation time but we recommend using it - especially for more challenging targets.

+Once you have succesfully run template matching, you can extract your particles with

 You can check the `_scores.mrc` file in IMOD for example to see if template matching was successful.
 If you open the `tomogram.mrc` and `_scores.mrc` at the same time you should see bright dots at the center of each of your particles of interest.

-You want to visualize your particles in an even
+If you want to visualize your particles even better then follow the next part: